FbW-E10/SPA-Lessons/6-Router/2-Route Parameters (dynamic route)/README.md

 But if you click on those dynamic links you send to a 404 page.
 How we can display the blog details instead of 404 🤔

 We can achieve that by passing route parameters.
-But I forgot to add the links to the navbar and the footer, let’s do this together.
+But I forgot to add the blogs link to the navbar and the footer, let’s do this together.

 In the Navbar.jsx file, enter the following: